Battery Tech Breakthrough Of Fast Charging Energy-Dense Lithium-ion Batteries

 This rapidly emerging technology is applicable for improving the capacities of energy-dense batteries.
 It will enable the downsizing of electric car batteries from 150 to 50 kWh without causing drivers to experience range anxiety and improving travel distance significantly.
 Smaller, faster-charging batteries would dramatically reduce battery costs and utilization of essential raw materials such as cobalt, graphite, and lithium, allowing for the widespread adoption of economical electric vehicles.
 EC Power, the study's partner, aims to manufacture and commercialize the fast-charging battery for a reasonable and sustainable future of car electrification since rapid charging is required for EVs to enter the mainstream.

-LiB Market Demand By Application
+Market Demand For LiB By Application (In GWh)

 Latest News